What to expect …

 Once we’ve determined what your goals and needs are to complete your book project, everything will be put into a contract we’ll both sign, agreeing to terms such as milestone dates, completion date, my fee and a payment schedule.
 Once the contract is signed, we can get to work.

-My fee for ghostwriting a book-length project is $45,000.
+In general, my fee for ghostwriting a book-length project is $45,000.
 What is book-length?
 As an example, most novels are anywhere between 55,000 and 100,000 words.
-Because every project is different, however, this dollar figure is a starting point, and it can go up or down from there depending on things like what type of book/genre, the length, how much research I’ll need to do, if there’s a publisher on board, how quickly the client wants/needs the book completed, and whether the client wants to credit me (“as told to”, “and”, or “with”) or wants full rights to publish exclusively under their own name.
+Business and self-help books tend to be much shorter, roughly 20,000 to 40,000 words.
+Because every project is different, my actual fee varies, sometimes widely.
+In the end, the cost an individual client pays will depend on things like what type of book/genre, the length, how much research I’ll need to do, if there’s a publisher on board, how quickly the client wants/needs the book completed, and whether the client wants full rights to publish exclusively under their own name, or would like to credit me (“as told to”, “and”, or “with”).
 In addition to everything outlined in the next section (the Process), my fee also covers submitting your manuscript to a professional editor to ensure the final, final version is clean and professional.

 Also included in the fee is basic formatting for the finished product, meaning I can provide a general manuscript if you intend on sending it to an agent or publisher, or I can format it as an ebook if you want to self-publish.
 I do not offer publishing services but if you are considering the self-publishing route, I have experience in that area and can provide guidance and advice in launching your book.
 Additionally, though I don’t do cover design, I can also refer you to a designer to have a professional cover made.